 9. Import options page settings may affect the Import results.
 Please read and carefully verify your selection(s).

-Mark unlisted products as "Out of Stock" (This is specified in Magento as the 'In Stock' property of a product).
+Set products that are not listed in import file as "Out of Stock" (This is specified in Magento as the 'In Stock' property of a product).
 All products that were not affected by Magento Import will be marked as unavailable, but will not be deleted.

 Cache import data - this option may speed up the import process.
 Store Manager does a huge number of database operations while importing products.
 There are many tables affected by the import, and a lot of data is processed.
 With a slow database connection it may take several hours, or even days, depending on the number of records, and the connection speed.
 If the cache option is checked, Store Manager will generate a database backup file (the same as you may do, using the Backup/Restore wizard, with the 'Product related tables only' option selected.
 After the backup is generated, the program restores it onto the local database.
 All further import operations will be made locally, which is much faster than over a remote connection.
 After the import is completed, another backup will be generated, of the updated local database, and subsequently, this backup will be restored to your remote Store.

 With the 'Cache import data' option selected, the Magento import procedure will show several backup/restore progress dialogs.
 This is normal behavior.